neu-vi/SMooDi/README.md

 bash demo.sh
 ```

+Tips:
+For some motion styles, the default parameter settings may not achieve the desired results.
+You can modify the `guidance_scale_style` in `config_cmld_humanml3d.yaml` to achieve a better balance between content preservation and style reflection.

 ## Train your own SMooDi
 You can train your own model via
 ```shell
 bash train.sh
 ```

+Tips:
+1. In `config_cmld_humanml3d.yaml`, setting `is_recon: True` means that cycle loss will be used during training.
+2. If you want to quickly train a model, you can set `is_recon: False`.
+With this setting, it will take nearly 50 minutes to train 50 epochs on an A5000 GPU and achieve performance nearly equivalent to the second row in Table 3 of our paper.
+3. In fact, the improvement in performance from cycle loss is quite limited.

 ## Evaluate
 You can evaluate model via
 ```shell
 bash test.sh
 ```

+Tips:
+1. Make sure to set `is_test: True` during evaluation.
+2. In `config_cmld_humanml3d.yaml`, setting `is_guidance: True` means that classifier-based style guidance will be used during evaluation.
+If `is_guidance: False`, evaluation will take nearly 50 minutes, whereas it will take 4 hours if `is_guidance: True` on an A5000 GPU.

 ## Acknowledgments